samuelroland/prjs/README.md

 TODO: finish this list
  -->

+## Project history
+- `22.05.2024` -> `12.06.2024`: 3 students developed the original version for a WEB course lab and released and presented the project on the last day.
+See `presentation` folder for more details.
+[See project at commit 364366f905b61449da6a1bc5f8744a02037337e4](https://github.com/samuelroland/prjs/tree/364366f905b61449da6a1bc5f8744a02037337e4)
+- 18.06.2024: reupload of the private repository publicly on GitHub under `samuelroland/prjs`, to develop further changes in preparation of the WEB exam on the 21.06.2024.
+The project is in waiting of school approval to release it under a Free license.
+We might move the repository on Codeberg at the same time if it makes sense.
+The project might be used the next semester (S2 2024) by our teacher.

 ## Todos
 Still to attribute/think about:
 - [ ] Fix strange alignement in exos list